 Dreaming of a Thousand-Room House: The History and Making of Glider

 Imagine a house filled with thousands of rooms, each unique in some small way.
 Now pretend that its occupants are mysteriously absent, yet the house is teeming with life, and there is no connection whatsoever to the world outside -- not even a single window.
-Goldfish jump in and out of their bowls, which are haphazardly placed; a nearby basketball bounces of its own accord.
+Goldfish jump in and out of their bowls, which are haphazardly placed high and low all around.
+A nearby basketball bounces of its own accord.
 Elsewhere, an exposed pipe drips water in a darkened room and balloons magically rise through the floor.

 Paper helicopters materialise out of the ether, only to disappear just as suddenly, while two slices of bread hop up and down in a toaster that sits on a small table.
 And you are a paper airplane, at the mercy of air currents, whose very survival depends on the avoidance of these strange and wonderful -- yet simultaneously mundane -- household objects.